wincle626/Udacity_Project_Results/project03/report_behaviorclone.md

     4. The learning rate for Adam optimizer is set to much smaller then before, 0.00001, which allows better optimization space using small steps.
 The batch size is increased to 128 to accelerate the epochs.
 The validation data set uses 20% instead of 10%.
 An error loss figure is added to show the iterating process shown as follow:

 ![alt text][image5]

+### Thoughts

+    1. The car behavior cloning is very sensitive to the input data.
+Using camera to navigate the car is totally not enough.

+    2. Following the Nvidia paper, it is not very clear why this architecture works fine.
+Further reading is needed for the tracerbility of the model.

+    3. The hardware requirement is becoming a bottleneck to training more complex model.
+I am using GTX 980M 8GB but there is a memory warning when trying more complex network architecture.

+    4. C++ might be a better choice as Python does run-time parsing.